-As part of their response to the 2011 Löfstedt report, the HSE amended RIDDOR in 2013 to reduce the reporting burden on industry.
-An unfortunate consequence of the reduction in reporting requirements was an end to detailed data collection including the heights from which people fell.
+As part of their response to the 2011 Löfstedt report, the A) Better understand all industry accident circumstances HSE amended RIDDOR in 2013 to reduce the reporting and to allow easy identification of any overarching issues. burden on industry.
+An unfortunate consequence of B) Allow industry comparisons.
+This will help in the the reduction in reporting requirements was an end to identification of sectors performing well with the potential detailed data collection including the heights from which to help identify best practice and transfer it to other poorer people fell. performing sectors.